-Consultant to US businesses, educational institutions, and other entities interested in infrastructure contracts and other opportunities in Qatar, the richest country per-capita on earth and scene of enormous and vigorous growth.
+Consultant to US businesses, educational institutions, and other entities interested in opportunities in Qatar, the richest country per-capita on earth and scene of enormous and vigorous growth.

 Vice Chairman (USA), Strategic Real Estate Advisors Ltd